emcache/emcache/README.rst

     pip install emcache

-The following snippet shows the minimal stuff that would be needed for creating a new `emcache` client and saving a new key and retrieving later the value.
+The following snippet shows the minimal stuff that would be needed for creating a new :class:`emcache.Client` and saving a new key and retrieving later the value.

 .. code-block:: python